Glossary · AI from A to Z

 Deepfake

 Synthetically generated material — image, video, voice — that looks or sounds real.
 Created with AI.
-Can be harmless (fun videos) or harmful (misleading political propaganda, fraud).
-The EU AI Act requires from August 2026 that deepfakes are labelled as AI-generated when they "can be perceived as genuine".
+Can be harmless (funny videos) or harmful (misleading political propaganda, scams).
+The EU AI Act requires from August 2026 that deepfakes be labeled as AI-generated when they "can be perceived as real".

 Diffusion model

 The type of AI model that generates images.
-Starts with noise and "denoises" step by step until an image emerges.
+Starts with noise and is "denoised" step by step until an image emerges.
 Used in Midjourney, DALL-E, Stable Diffusion, and Flux.
 Fundamentally different from language models — but both are called "AI".

 Embeddings

-A mathematical representation of text (or image, audio) as a numerical vector.
-Lets the AI understand semantic similarity — that "car" and "vehicle" mean roughly the same thing even though the words are different.
+A mathematical representation of text (or image, audio) as a numerical vector field.
+Allows the AI to understand semantic similarity — that "car" and "vehicle" mean roughly the same thing, even if the words are different.
 The core technology behind RAG and semantic search.

 EU AI Act